 - Align on buyer value instead of overemphasizing internal constructs of alignment.
 Improving alignment between revenue teams could mean getting bogged down with inefficient processes, excessive collaboration meetings, and irrelevant goals and metrics.
 Instead, aligning marketing, sales, and product to buyer value releases each team’s unique contribution to growth.
 B2B marketing leaders are steeped in buyer needs and likely have the best understanding of the customer lifecycle.
 Sellers know which opportunities they’re winning and how they’re helping the buyer purchase.
 And product teams are continually solving problems and identifying future unmet needs that can spark future sources of value.

 - Invest in a future fit tech strategy instead of harboring haphazard tech sprawl.
 The temptation to acquire the latest technology has led to a haphazard approach to tech strategy at many B2B organizations.
 Marketing, sales, and product leaders must tie tech investments directly to the customer journey, focus on tech value-adds as a source of differentiation, and invest in an insights-driven approach to uncover counterintuitive nuggets in vast amounts of B2B data.

 The organizations that thrive in an uncertain economic environment will be those with revenue-building functions aligning around providing value to buyers.
-Clients can read our newly published B2B customer-obsessed growth engine report to use as a guide to steer your company to growth.
-I also encourage you to check out our B2B Summit North America agenda, which will include sessions that explore different aspects of the B2B customer-obsessed growth engine.
+Explore our newly published B2B customer-obsessed growth engine report to use as a guide to steer your company to growth.